Belarus–European Union border crisis: Response

 Illegal migration from Belarus forced the Lithuanian government to declare a state-level "extraordinary situation" (similar but weaker legal regime than the state of emergency) on 2 July 2021.
 Lithuania had no experience in dealing with large numbers of illegal migrants and lacked places to accommodate them.
 Tent camps, which Lithuanian officials described as "not comfortable", were built to accommodate migrants.
 On 23 July, Lithuanian authorities published a plan to build a container camp near Švenčionėliai for 40,000 migrants in the worst-case scenario.
 Also that month, residents of Dieveniškės protested against proposed construction of a new camp in their region.
-On 26 or 27 July, locals tried to block a road to the area near Rūdininkai where a migrant camp was to be placed.
+On 26 or 27 July, locals tried to block a road to the area near Rūdninkai where a migrant camp was to be placed.

 Also in July, the Lithuanian Seimas passed a law (signed by president Gitanas Nausėda on 21 July) making deportation of illegal migrants from Lithuania easier.
 The public opinion in Lithuania opposes illegal migration and xenophobic sentiment is reported to have spread.

 Lithuanian Foreign Minister Gabrielius Landsbergis travelled to Baghdad in order to discuss the problem with the Iraqi authorities.
 During the trip, he requested the Iraqi government to halt the flights to Belarus.
 On a separate occasion in mid-July, Landsbergis stated that of those who crossed the border illegally, virtually none would be granted asylum and they would be detained in a tent camp until they could be sent home.
 By early August 2021, Lithuania had processed 230 asylum applications, all of which were later rejected.

 In the meantime, in early July, Lithuania announced a plan to build a border barrier to stem the flow of illegal crossings.
 On 5 August 2021, the chief of the Lithuanian State Border Guard Service presented a project of the proposed barrier for the entire Belarus-Lithuania border which would be 4 m high and would use multiple layers of the Concertina wire.
 The cost of the project is estimated at €150 million and the Lithuanian parliament approved it as a matter of urgency.
 Other countries and institutions sent reinforcements to assist with the surge.
 On 24 July, Estonia sent 100 km of barbed wire to help Lithuania to build the border barrier and three drones for the Lithuanian border guards.
 Non-EU member Ukraine also sent more than 38 tonnes of barbed wire to Lithuania.
 Meanwhile, by the end of July, EU Frontex deployed 100 officers, 30 patrol cars and 2 helicopters to support Lithuania.
 Poland provided another helicopter.